buttonsrtoys/mvvm_plus/README.md

     Registrar.register<MyValueNotifier>(instance: myValueNotifier);

-And `get` or `listenTo` to the ValueNotifier the same as a registered ViewModel (because they are both subclasses of ChangeNotifier):
+And `get` or `listenTo` to the ValueNotifier the same way as a registered ViewModel (because they are both subclasses of ChangeNotifier):

     final myValue = listenTo<MyValueNotifier>().value;